dashpy/dashpy/README.md

 ### 👋 Hey

 I'm a Computer Engineer with different hats sometimes frontend, sometimes backend, and a occasional Scrum Master.
 I often write articles on my LinkedIn Profile about different topics.
 I'm currently working on different projects and taking some time off from work.
-During the last 3 years (2019-2022) I have been working as a Frontend Engineer in a company based in Amsterdam on multiple projects.
+During the last 3 years (2019-2022) I have been working as a Frontend Engineer in a company based in Amsterdam on multiple projects and now I'm working in a startup from CDMX with Python and React.

 ### 🤓 I’m interested in learning about
 - Big data